-In the previous lesson I shared some exercises to master quintuplets, here’s the article.
+In the previous lesson.
+I shared some exercises to master quintuplets.

 In this second lesson, I show you a system to play and interpret the exercises of Ted Reed’s Syncopation (pages 38 to 45) using quintuplets with an alternate sticking (RLRLR | LRLRL).

-What we’ll do is to read the pages of Reed’s Syncopation playing the accents on the sixteenth-note quintuplets, similarly when you play in 16th notes or in eight note triplets.
-Being this pages based on eight notes, the possible combinations will be two: on the downbeat (first note of the quintuplet) or on the upbeat (fourth note).
-A good exercise is to play all the combinations of accents: downbeat, upbeat and both, as shown below.
+What we’ll do is to read the pages of Reed’s Syncopation playing the accents on the sixteenth-note quintuplets, similarly when you play in 16th notes or in eight-note triplets.
+Being these pages based on eight notes, the possible combinations will be two: on the downbeat (first note of the quintuplet) or on the upbeat (fourth note).
+A good exercise is to play all the combinations of accents: downbeat, upbeat, and both, as shown below.

 Once that you are comfortable (don’t forget the bass drum or the hi-hat on the quarter notes), go to page 38, before you start, be sure to know how to read Ted Reed’s Syncopation in 16th notes and in 8th-note triplets.